 Scrawling such messages on artillery shells in World War II was one way in which artillery soldiers could humorously express their dislike of the enemy.

 The 333rd Field Artillery Battalion suffered tremendous casualties in the early stages of the Battle of the Bulge in late 1944, being overrun on December 17.
 The survivors ended up in the 969th Artillery Battalion for the rest of the battle, where they provided vital fire support for the 101st Airborne Division during the siege of Bastogne.

 The sad part of course is that these two black soldiers were fighting for a country that was discriminating against them.
 Now, while the U.S. didn’t treat African-Americans nearly as bad as Hitler treated Jews, these young men were willing to die for their country, even though a huge chunk of their country was completely built against them.
 It’s a bit ironic that the U.S. defeated Nazi Germany with a segregated army.

 Black troops were often not allowed to fight.
 They had to drive the trucks and deliver supplies to towns after the Allies had liberated them.
 Curiously enough, this ended up with the townsfolk having more of an appreciation for the blacks than the whites because they gave them food, shoes, etc.

-Some even wrote about how they wish Hitler had won the war.
+Some even wrote about how they wished Hitler had won the war.
 They found it hard to return after getting the taste of equality.
 Some of the early civil rights leaders and prominent figures were veterans of WW2 and historians point out that the soldier’s experiences overseas set the stage for the civil rights movement.

 (Photo credit: National Archives).